REST API Convention Summary

 REST APIs use Uniform Resource Identifiers (URIs) to address resources.

-HTTP request has its basic CRUD operations:
+HTTP request/method has its basic CRUD operations:

 • POST – Create a new record, submit an entity